ViWa - Visual Perception

 (1) Early mathematical competencies and visual perceptual skills

 Current theories on cognitive development postulate knowledge acquisition to be grounded in domain-specific core competencies.
 For instance, an understanding of quantity relationships is assumed to be fundamental to the acquisition of arithmetic skills.
 This understanding of quantity relationships is assessed in standardised tests by numerical comparisons of point sets:: two point sets are shown to a child who is asked to estimate which point set contains the higher number of points.
 Such tests have revealed that the ability to differentiate is influenced by visual characteristics of stimuli.
 We can moreover assume that visual-spatial processing activities are involved in the work on arithmetic tasks.
 The project focused on the question whether the correlation of an understanding of quantity relationships on the one hand and arithmetic skills on the other hand is mediated via the children’s visual perceptual skills.

 (2) Eye–hand coordination and social-emotional competence

 In children, fine motor skills and particularly their eye-hand coordination are closely linked to cognitive development.
-Subject to the project, correlations between fine motor skill development and social-emotional development will be further investigated.
-The project also queries in how far different fine motor tasks are linked to social-emotional skills.
+Subject to the project, correlations between fine motor skill development and social-emotional development were further investigated.
+The project also queried in how far different fine motor tasks are linked to social-emotional skills.